The Why and How of Icing Hooves

 How to ice hooves:

 - The old-fashioned feed bucket filled with ice and water.
 Effective, great coverage, and inexpensive!
 The downside is that not everyone has an ice maker in the barn.
 Another downside is you need to have constant supervision.
-For a laminitis case, hooves need to be in ice for 24-48 hours so this is a bucket is a no-go.
-And for Pete’s sake, big buckets could also contain horse-eating creatures, so a horse that stands quietly may be a pipe dream.
+For a laminitis case, hooves need to be iced continuously, and buckets are not ideal.

 - Reusable ice packs.
 Ice packets are super easy to freeze and use, and conform nicely to the hooves.
 These stay cold for several hours and are held in by handy turbo velcro boots.